 How to Develop and Defend Your Risk-Based AML Program

 The OCC, FDIC, Federal Reserve, NCUA and FinCEN released a statement emphasizing their “risk-focused” approach to examining Bank Secrecy Act / anti-money laundering compliance programs.
 Is your AML program current with examination requirements and expectations?
-In this session, Terri Luttrell, CAMS-Audit, will give attendees an inside look into a risk-based program, how to develop a risk based program, and what examiners will be looking for.
+In this session, Terri Luttrell, CAMS-Audit, gives attendees an inside look into a risk-based program, how to develop a risk-based program, and what examiners will be looking for.

-- What is required in a comprehensive enterprise wide risk assessment
+- Requirements in an enterprise wide risk assessment

 - How your AML program should center around unique risk profiles